fariha65/product/README.md

-# 🛒 Product Maintenance  Backend
+# 🛒 Product Management  Backend

 A Node.js + MongoDB backend project to manage products with auto-generated product codes and category associations.